codeleg/Radar-Measurement-Visualization/README.md

 4-polarGrafPointMeasurement.png:
 This image file is a screenshot of the designed HTML page, illustrating how the polar chart appears with the tracked points visualized.

+5-README.md
-5-showing point on polar chart.txt:
+Showing point on polar chart explanation
 This application establishes a WebSocket connection with a radar emulation service to process and visualize radar scanning data in real-time.
 It parses incoming messages to extract the scanning angle and echo responses, performing distance calculations accordingly.
 The updated data is visualized using a polar scatter plot with Plotly.js.
 Additionally, there is a function to send configuration updates for radar parameters through a REST API.
 The application also manages WebSocket events (connection opening, closing, errors) and data format validation.